 A luau is a Hawaiian party or feast often accompanied by entertainment.
 It’s an event where friends and family eat, laugh and bond through a fun shared experience.
-Basically, luaus are awesome.
+You can do it as a simple backyard BBQ or go all-out and re-create a tropical Hawaiian experience.
 The best thing is that don’t have to go to Hawaii or spend big money to capture this magic.
 Throwing a Hawaiian theme party is easier than you think.
 Just follow these three basic rules and you’ll be elevated to hero status among your friends.

 Rule #1: Everyone Wear Aloha Attire

 Nothing says “Aloha!” more than a bunch of festive people in colorful Hawaiian shirts and cute floral dresses.
 Having everyone wear their favorite piece of Aloha attire is the easiest way to make your party look like a Hawaiian theme party.
 Make it mandatory!
-Have a fun contest for best (or worst) dressed.
+Not only will this add a ton of tropical color to the party, but your guests will also feel more festive.
+You can add even more fun by having a contest for best (or worst) dressed.

 Tip: Single women traditionally wear a flower behind the right ear.
 If a woman is taken, she should wear it behind her left ear.

 Tip: Lei your friends with real or fake colorful leis or flowers.
-The fake ones are pretty cheap from places like Amazon or Oriental Trading Company.
+The fake ones are pretty cheap from places like Amazon, Oriental Trading Company, or Party City.

 Rule #2: Create a Tropical Atmosphere

 If everyone in Aloha attire is a feast for the eyes, then Hawaiian music will be a feast for the ears.
 An easy way to create a festive tropical vibe is to play Hawaiian or island party music over a decent boom box, computer or MP3 player speakers or a component sound system.
 Traditional Hawaiian music will create a more enchanting ambiance while contemporary music will create more of a festive ambiance.
 Either one is good.
-And you can get all the music you need from places like Amazon or iTunes.
+And you can get all the music you need from places like Amazon or iTunes or your favorite streaming service.

 Add more visual pizazz to your party by decorating the party area with real or fake flowers and grass table skirts.
 Use tropical looking plates, cups and napkins.
 If you can’t find tropical designs, use simple bright colorful yellow or red items that mimic tropical fruit colors.